 To mitigate the risks associated with successor liability, businesses should consider the following strategies:

-- Conduct thorough due diligence on potential liabilities before any acquisition
+- Conduct thorough due diligence on potential liabilities before any acquisition,

-- Clearly document the terms of asset purchases and corporate restructurings
+- Clearly document the terms of asset purchases and corporate restructurings,

-- Maintain separate corporate identities where possible
+- Maintain separate corporate identities where possible,

-- Ensure proper capitalization of new entities
+- Ensure proper capitalization of new entities, and

-- Avoid assuming unnecessary liabilities of the predecessor company
+- Avoid assuming unnecessary liabilities of the predecessor company.

 Recent Trends in New York Corporate Liability Cases and their Impact on Businesses